HastyDocs/test-repo/README.md

 """
-Register new Hypothesis strategies for Pydantic custom types.
+Register Hypothesis strategies for Pydantic custom types.

 This enables fully-automatic generation of test data for most Pydantic classes.